elasota/ConvectionKernels/README.md

   * alphaWeight: Alpha channel relative importance
   * seedPoints: Number of seed points to try, from 1 to 4.
 Higher values improve quality.

 Once you've done that, call the corresponding encode function to digest the input blocks and emit output blocks.

-The encode functions must be given a list of cvtt::NumParallelBlocks blocks, and will emit cvtt::NumParallelBlocks output blocks.
-If you want to encode fewer blocks, then you must pad the input structure with unused block data.
-Generally, padding it with a duplicate of one of the blocks will produce the best results.
+**VERY IMPORTANT**: The encode functions must be given a list of cvtt::NumParallelBlocks blocks, and will emit cvtt::NumParallelBlocks output blocks.
+If you want to encode fewer blocks, then you must pad the input structure with unused block data, and the output buffer must still contain enough space.

 # ETC compression